Whether you are storing your machine for a while or switching from wet to dry blasting, you'll need to empty the tank.

 2. Insert air inlet jet and gasket

-3. Hold casting up to bottom of machine
+3. Hold air inlet body up to bottom of machine

 4. Use ears and bolts to re-secure casting